Measurement and Fairness: Making Assumptions

 \subsection{Measuring Socioeconomic Status}

-Now suppose we are interested in measuring someone's ``socioeconomic status'' (SES).
-SES is understood to comprise someone’s social and economic position in relation to others: this construct can be understood as a function of unobservable phenomena such as social and cultural capital, access to opportunity, occupational status, as well as more concrete phenomena such as income, wealth, or education.
-Measuring \emph{any} construct requires operationalizing it in such a way that measurements can be inferred from observable properties; however, unlike height, SES is an unobservable theoretical construct---i.e., it is an abstraction that does not manifest itself directly in the world.
-For inherently unobservable constructs such as SES, Hand~\cite{hand2004measurement} calls these \emph{pragmatic} measurements, which are designed for an intended purpose to capture underlying phenomena. \looseness=-1

-Representing SES as a construct $\mathcal{S}$, we must operationalize $\mathcal{S}$ as a variable $s$ that can be inferred from observable properties thought to be influenced by it.
-One way to operationalize $s$ is with a very simple understanding of SES: for example, using an observable property---in this case, income---to represent SES.
-That is, here we directly substitute an observable property (income) for a theoretical construct (SES), i.e., we treat income as a \emph{proxy} for SES.\footnote{We can also use one observable property as a proxy for another.
-If we had access to, say, shoes but not a ruler, e.g., we could use shoe size as a proxy for height.\looseness=-1}

-We can now characterize the measurement of SES using income as a proxy.
-For the purpose of exposition, we refer to the abstraction of income as another construct $\mathcal{I}$, operationalized as a variable $i$.
-Using income as a proxy for SES corresponds to specifying a \emph{measurement model} that links $s$ and $i$---for example, via the identity function\looseness=-1

-If we can obtain noise-free measurements of income---i.e., if our measurement error model is $\hat{i} = i + \epsilon$ where $\epsilon = 0$---then inferring SES corresponds to substituting our measurement model into our measurement error model and rearranging to yield $s = \hat{i}$ as desired.
-That is, \emph{by specifying a measurement model and a measurement error model, we are making our assumptions about the relationships between the unobservable theoretical constructs of interest and the observed data explicit}.
-The measurement model represented by equation~\ref{eqn:income_SES_identity} links $s$ and $i$ via the identity function; our simple measurement error model assumes noise-free measurements of income.
+We now consider the process of measuring a person's socioeconomic status (SES).
+From a theoretical perspective, a person's SES is understood as encompassing their social and economic position in relation to others.
+Unlike a person's height, their SES is unobservable, so it cannot be measured directly and must instead be inferred from measurements of observable properties (and other unobservable theoretical constructs) thought to be related to it, such as income, wealth, education, and occupation.
+Measurements of phenomena like SES are sometimes called \emph{pragmatic measurements} because they are designed to capture particular aspects of a phenomenon for particular purposes~\cite{hand2004measurement}.
+We refer to the abstraction of SES as a~construct $\mathcal{S}$ and then operationalize $\mathcal{S}$ as a latent variable $s$.\looseness=-1

+The simplest way to measure a person's SES is to use an observable property---like their income---as a proxy for it.
+Letting the construct $\mathcal{I}$ represent the abstraction of income and operationalizing $\mathcal{I}$ as a latent variable $i$, this means specifying a both measurement model that links $s$ and $i$ and a measurement error model.
+For example, if we assume that $s$ and $i$ are linked via the identity function---i.e., that $s = i$---and we assume that it is possible to obtain error-free measurements of a person's income---i.e., that $\hat{i} = i$---then $s = \hat{i}$.\looseness=-1